 Left to right, Jim (Gadget), Ed (Bear), that’s me (how do you like my antlers?) and Jerry (Jammin)

 June 7, 2020 – Yona and I rode to one of my favorite stops at Talking Rock Town Park.
 The rocks were exceptionally gabby today and kept making cracks about being stoned.
 Of course, I had no idea what they were talking about and wasn’t going to let them chisel me into a debate.
 So I kept my distance.
 Once you start talking to rocks there’s no turning back.
+Seriously speaking, the people of Talking Rock are much easier to get along with.
+It’s a very relaxed, quaint, quiet, and friendly place.

 October 6-9, 2020 – Gadget and I rode a fantastic four day trip up and back starting the BRP near Dillsboro, NC spending the first and third nights at the beautiful Switzerland Inn and Chalet Restaurant in Little Switzerland, NC and riding the parkway north to Fancy Gap Virginia spending the second night at the friendly, gorgeous and very comfortable Volunteer Gap Inn and Cabins in Hillsville, VA.
 The parkway forest was beginning to color and the weather was perfect motorcycle conditions.
 What a blessed Fall adventure in the mountains!